A cyber incident response plan is a key element of business security. Having the right...

 It isn’t just the IT department’s responsibility to maintain cybersecurity, every employee regardless of their position needs to be made aware of the latest cyber threats, how to recognise them and how to prevent them.
-Well trained employees play a crucial role in every effective cybersecurity strategy.
-A thorough security awareness training program will boost overall awareness surrounding cybersecurity and give employees the confidence and knowledge needed to recognise cyber threats, appropriately respond to prevent them, as well as the process of escalation.
+Well-trained employees play a crucial role in every effective cybersecurity strategy.
+A thorough security awareness training program will boost overall awareness surrounding cybersecurity and give employees the confidence and knowledge needed to recognise cyber threats, and appropriately respond to prevent them, as well as the process of escalation.

 However, It is important to ensure that cybersecurity training isn’t a one-off practice and is regularly conducted.
 Doing this reinforces the importance of cybersecurity and builds a security-aware culture.
 Given that employees are the first line of defence when it comes to cyber attacks, having them well trained can greatly boost your organisation’s defences.